Early voting Options

 Wyandotte County Election Office: 850 State Ave, Kansas City, KS

-2. Vote In Advance by Mail
+2. Vote Early by Mail

-Advance Voting Application top
+Early Voting Application top

-- An advance voting applicant must provide with the application a Kansas Driver's license number, or Kansas state identification card number, or a copy of one of the other forms of photo ID specified in section 2 of the application.
+- An early voting applicant must provide with the application a Kansas Driver's license number, or Kansas state identification card number, or a copy of one of the other forms of photo ID specified in section 2 of the application.
 Failure to provide required identification with the application will result in the voter receiving a provisional ballot.
 The voted provisional ballot cannot be counted unless the voter provides the required photo identification.

 - You can fax or mail your completed application to the Election Office up to 4 months (120 days) before an election.